 A pest-free plant is ready to be cleaned.
 The supplies needed are a feather duster, a clean, dry soft cloth, mild dish soap, unscented baby wipes, and a misting bottle of Foliglo or Schultz Plant Shine.

 Do not use any milk or any oil products to clean your plants.
-Using milk or oil products will clog the pores, and the plants will not be able to breathe or experience proper photosynthesis.
+Using milk or oil products will clog the pores, and the plants will not breathe or experience proper photosynthesis.

 Foliglo is a plant polish made by Knoll Bio Products.
 It helps clean the indoor plant and maintain its natural shine.
 Foliglo is available via professional Interiorscape companies.
 They are companies that take care of indoor plants in offices or executive homes.
 I use it because one of my clients is an Interiorscape company.
 I found a product just as useful called .
 It contains no oil, so it doesn’t clog the pores and works well.
 Schultz Plant Shine

 Mild soap with water cuts the grease and lifts the lint from the plant.
 I use ECOS dish soap because it is organic, unscented, and gentle on plants.

 Cleaning House Plant with Mayonnaise

-A cleaning product for humans does not necessarily mean it is suitable for your indoor plants.
-According to some professional plant care providers, the most common mistakes made when cleaning a plant are using products that hurt the plant, such as mayonnaise, milk, and household oils.
+A cleaning product for humans does not necessarily mean it is suitable for indoor plants.
+According to some professional plant care providers, the most common mistake when cleaning a plant is using products that hurt the plant, such as mayonnaise, milk, and household oils.
 These are great beauty aids for people but not for plants.
 Plants breathe through their leaves.
-Household oils and milk-based products prevent them from breathing because they clog the pores of the plant.
+Household oils and milk-based products prevent them from living because they clog the pores of the plant.

-The same location where you treat your plants for insects is a perfect place to clean your plants.
-When doing a thorough cleaning, it is best to do it outside in the shade provided the weather is not too hot or too cold.
+The exact location where you treat your plants for insects is a perfect place to clean your plants.
+When doing a thorough cleaning, it is best to do it outside in the shade, provided the weather is not too hot or too cold.
 Direct sunlight is not suitable for any indoor plant because it easily sunburns.
 If you must clean your plants indoors, use a tarp, shower stall, or bathtub.